 CURRENT STATE EMPLOYEES:

-Current New York State employees with one year or more of permanent, contingent-permanent, or 55b/c service as a Public Safety Grants Representative 1 OR current New York State employees with one year or more of permanent, contingent-permanent, or 55b/c service in a position allocated to a Grade 11 or above and eligible for transfer under Section 70.1 or 70.4 of the Civil Service Law. *
+Current New York State employee with one year or more of permanent, contingent-permanent, or 55b/c service as a Licensing Services Clerk; OR current New York State employee with one year or more of permanent, contingent-permanent, or 55b/c service in a position allocated to a Grade 6 or above AND eligible for transfer under Section 70.1* of the Civil Service Law.

-*Successful completion of a two-year traineeship leads to appointment as a Public Safety Grants Representative 1, SG-18.
+*Successful completion of a one-year traineeship leads to an appointment to a Licensing Services Clerk, SG-9.

 NOTE: This vacancy posting is for the purposes of notifying individuals about transfer opportunities.
 Employees on the Civil Service eligible list will be considered and should not respond to this posting.
 If you are on the eligible list and not reachable, you may be eligible for transfer.
 You are encouraged to access GOT-IT on the Civil Service website (www.cs.ny.gov) to determine transfer eligibility or contact OGS Human Resources for your transfer options.